Tyfighter98/NMS-Name-Generator/README.md

 ### Current Features:
-1. Users can **TYPE** descriptions of plantes in designated catagories ..* The typed information must match that of the naming convention to avoid an error
+1. Users can **TYPE** descriptions of plantes in designated catagories ⋅⋅* The typed information must match that of the naming convention to avoid an error

 ### Future Features:
 1. Drop down menus for each planet descriton to avoid errors
 2. Better display of generated name
-..*allow users to copy/past name
+⋅⋅* Allow users to copy/past name
 3. Local database so users can keep track of their planet names
+4. Better app icon (would love one from a user :D)

+<sup>1</sup> By default Android doesn't let you install apps that aren't from the Play Store so just go to Settings->Security-> and turn on "Unknown Sources"